yasassri/theater/README.md

-# event-manager
+# Theatre

-A ballerina Theatre manager which handles events and issuance of tickets.
+A ballerina based Theatre manager which handles events and issuance of tickets.

 This sample is intended to  demonstrate testerina capabilities.